mattdesl/canvas-sketch/README.md

 canvas-sketch --new --open
 ```

 This will write a new plain sketch in a `sketches/` folder, generate a `package.json` if necessary, install any dependencies the sketch template requires, and then launch the development server and default browser.
+Now you can edit the newly created file in the `sketches/` folder.

 A few other commands to try: